tinyctl.dev

 Try Hightouch →

-2. Census — Best for SQL-First and dbt Teams
+2. Fivetran Activations (formerly Census) — Best for SQL-First and dbt Teams

-dbt integration depth: Census integrates with dbt Cloud and Core to use your existing dbt models as sync sources.
-Model definitions are version-controlled, change management follows your dbt workflow, and data lineage flows through your existing tooling.
-For teams where dbt is the canonical model layer, this is more natural than managing separate sync definitions.
+dbt integration depth: Activations inherits Census’s dbt Cloud and Core integration, using existing dbt models as sync sources.
+Model definitions stay version-controlled and data lineage flows through your existing tooling.

 3. Polytomic — Best for Simpler Use Cases and Bidirectional Sync